shakibamrd/ConfigurableOptimizer/docs/source/profiles.rst

 Profiles
 ========

-This section provides detailed documentation on the different profiles available in our application.
+This section provides detailed documentation on the different train profiles available in our application.
 Each profile has specific characteristics and usage guidelines.

 .. toctree::
-   :maxdepth: 2
+   :maxdepth: 1

    baseprofile
    dartsprofile